AdarshSingh-ASR/Culturo/RAILWAY_DEPLOYMENT.md

 #### 1.1.
 Image Size Exceeded
 **Problem**: "Image of size X GB exceeded limit of 4.0 GB" **Solution**:
-- Use the ultra-lightweight Dockerfile: `Dockerfile.ultra-lightweight` (PyTorch-free)
+- Use the full-stack Dockerfile: `Dockerfile.ultra-lightweight` (includes React frontend)
-- Use the lightweight Dockerfile: `Dockerfile.lightweight` (includes PyTorch)
+- Use the lightweight Dockerfile: `Dockerfile.lightweight` (backend only with PyTorch)
-- Deploy frontend separately on Vercel/Netlify
+- Deploy frontend separately on Vercel/Netlify for smaller backend image
 - Remove unnecessary files from `.dockerignore`
 - Use Alpine Linux base images
 - Implement multi-stage builds